-|Mills in Altoaragón - harinero
+Mills in Alto Aragón — harinero

 's mill is situated

 in the middle of the fields between Palo

 south of L'Ainsa.
 From Palo take the road towards Tierrantona.
 You'll first pass the branch leading to Santuario de Bruís and then reach a small bridge with a sand road starting just before it at your left hand.
 Walk this road and you will soon reach the mill.
 Unfortunately enough the building is in very bad shape.
 It's still a very impressive construction though.

 Pictures: 31.XII.1996, 08.III.2005

 (2) Roof of the milling complex in 1996;

 the roof in the back is of the mill proper

 The mills of Palo are part of a bunch of huge constructions in the fields next to the Barranco la Usia and are in fact closer to Humo de Muro than to Palo.
 The shed which is just visible at the left in pict.
 (1) belongs to Humo.
 An old map shows powerlines running from the mill to Humo de Muro.

 It becomes very clear looking at pictures (3) and (4) that the roof and several walls of the flour mill could come down shortly.
 Notice also that the balconies were taken away between our visits.

 (oil mill) was recently destroyed at the time of our first visit (1996) and now (in 2005) hardly anything is recognizable.

 (3) The mill in 2005; highest part = harinero;

 behind the tree = aceitero

 (4) The flour mill in 1996;

 left = corner of aceitero

 (6) Workplace with the two

 bed stones still in place (pict.
 1996)

 The runners were mounted on a steel axis.
 Notice also

 the master controls: (a) the levador to adjust the distance between the stones and (b) the rod to open or close the valve.

 Below this level lies the cárcavo.
 The mill has two, both opening in the western wall (4, 10).
 The outlets are almost completely obstructed, but we were nevertheless able to peek inside.
 The cárcavo below the harinero is very spacious.
 We are recognizing

 (9) Inside the cárcavo of the flour mill

-(10) Outlets of harinero (right)
+(10) Outlets of harinero (right) and aceitero (left)